 Even though this is about mutual funds, let’s start with the very basic investment: a share of stock.
 When you own a share of a stock, you own a little piece of one company.
 You can sell your share at any time – tomorrow or 50 years from now.
 The price of your share when you sell it will be based on whatever other people are willing to pay for it.

 If that company does well and makes money, the value of your share usually increases.
 But if the company loses money, the price of your share generally goes down because people don’t want to take a chance on losing money in the company.

-To smooth out those ups and down and help mitigate large losses, you want to diversify.1 While there is no guarantee that any share will increase in value depending on market performance, you will want to buy shares of many companies.
+To smooth out those ups and down and help mitigate large losses, many investors choose to diversify.1 While there is no guarantee that any share will increase in value depending on market performance, savvy investors choose to diversify by purchasing shares of different companies.
 A properly balanced portfolio helps in preventing a scenario where downturns could have a bigger impact.
 Even if one company goes bankrupt, your money is spread out across many other companies.
 The loss of that one company may even be negated by the performance of some of your other companies.

 The problem here is that to be properly diversified you’ll need more money than the average small investor has.
 And you have to actively manage your shares in all of these companies, knowing when to buy more of one or sell all of your shares in another.
 That takes a great level of skill, experience, knowledge, and resources.

 A mutual fund is designed to overcome many of these investing dilemmas.
 Each share represents a diversified collection of investments that can include stocks, bonds, real estate, cash and other financial assets, all managed by a professional investment specialist.
 The fund can afford to buy all of these assets and hire experienced management because many other small investors like you have pooled their money together and purchased shares in the mutual fund.